 Students who are unable to undertake their assessments by the deadline should submit ECs in the normal way and request an extension or a further assessment attempt.
 Evidence requirements will be as set out in the University’s guidance on ECs.

 Yes.
 If you are an undergraduate or postgraduate taught student, use the ECs system to make your School aware how you have been affected.
 You can ask for an extension or a further assessment attempt.
-The University recognises that students may continue to be impacted in a variety of ways this academic year by the extraordinary situation created by Covid-19.
+The University recognises that students may be impacted in a variety of ways this academic year by the circumstances created by Covid-19.
 Therefore, Schools will continue to be sympathetic and fair in the way they consider such ECs.

 If your assessment is coursework, you can ask for an extension at any time up to the submission deadline.
 If your assessment is a time-limited ‘exam-style’ assessment, then you may be eligible for an uncapped reassessment attempt at the next opportunity, which is likely to be the next reassessment period.

-If you submit your circumstances after you have submitted your assessment and your ECs are accepted by your School, the outcome depends on whether you pass or fail the module overall.
+If you submit an EC claim after you have submitted your assessment and your ECs are accepted by your School, the outcome depends on whether you pass or fail the module overall.

 If you fail the module because of your circumstances, then you will be offered a reassessment as a first attempt (unless it is already your second, capped assessment attempt).

 If you pass the module, then the mark you achieve will stand even if you have failed one component.
 However, the examination board may take your ECs into account if your degree classification is on the borderline between two classes and may move you into the higher category.